 What are the Fluids that can infect me with HIV?

 HIV can be transmitted from an infected person to you through:

 - Semen, including pre-seminal fluid (cum and pre-cum)

 - Breast milk-expressed through feeding

 Kissing, masturbation, and getting another person's semen/cum or vaginal fluids on your skin does not spread HIV.
 The HIV virus cannot enter your skin unless there is a fresh break.
 Scientific evidence shows that HIV is not passed through your saliva, tears, or sweat.

-There is absolutely no danger of becoming infected from casual contact.
-HIV cannot live outside of the human body, so you cannot be infected from:
+here is absolutely no danger of becoming infected from casual contact.
+HIV cannot live outside of the human body, so you CANNOT be infected from:

-- you cannot get it from mosquitoes or other insects or animal bites
+- Mosquitoes or other insects or animal bites

-- you cannot get it from liviing with an HIV-infected person, unless you have unprotected sex or share needles with him or her
+- Living with an HIV-infected person (unless you have unprotected sex or share needles with him or her)

 For more general information on HIV/AIDS check out AIDS.gov.